 - Pinch table salt

 - Unsweetened cocoa powder, for dusting

-- 1. Position an oven rack in the middle of the oven and heat the oven to 300°F (150°C).
-Lightly grease a 9-by-2-inch round cake pan and line the bottom with parchment.
+- Preheat the oven to 300°F (150°C).
+Position an oven rack in the middle of the oven.
+Lightly butter a 9-by-2-inch round cake pan and line the bottom with parchment.

-- 2. In a medium bowl, beat the softened cream cheese with an electric mixer until smooth.
+- In a medium bowl with an electric mixer, beat the softened cream cheese until smooth.
 Add the sugar and continue beating until well blended and no lumps remain.
 Add the egg and vanilla and beat just until blended.
-Set aside.